Survey sites can be a great way to make some extra money online, as anyone can participate.

 But I have tested hundreds of online earning platforms, and no legit site will ever have it as a requirement that you need to invite others to get paid.
 It is a clear sign it is a scam to stay away from.

 Are all survey sites scams?

-Some survey sites are only available, if you live in a certain country.
-But there are unfortunately also quite a few scam sites.
-If you look for the signs above, you should be able to avoid the scams and then you can try the legit ones to see which ones work best for you.
+Some survey sites are only available if you live in a certain country.
+But there are, unfortunately, also quite a few scam sites.
+If you look for the signs above, you should be able to avoid the scams, and then you can try the legit ones to see which ones work best for you.

-I also regularly do reviews of both legit and scam sites on this website, so if you are looking for information about a certain have a look around my site.
+I also regularly do reviews of both legit and scam sites on this website, so if you are looking for information about a certain platform have a look around my site.

 If you have any questions or any experiences with a survey scam yourself, feel from to leave a comment below.